 About BART Connects

 The BART Connects storytelling series was launched in 2023 to showcase the real people who ride and rely on BART and illustrate the manifold ways the system affects their lives.
-The subjects of BART Connects will be featured in videos as well as a forthcoming marketing campaign that is slated to run across the Bay Area.
+The subjects of BART Connects are featured in a marketing campaign currently running across the Bay Area.

 The series grew out of BART's Role in the Region Study, which demonstrates BART’s importance to the Bay Area’s mobility, cultural diversity, environmental and economic sustainability.
 We conducted a call for stories to hear from our riders and understand what BART means to them.
 More than 300 riders responded, and a selection of respondents were interviewed for the BART Connects series.